alexyuly/ViewScript-Runtime/README.md

 ## Inspector

-Inspector shows detail for the selected items in Explorer.
+Inspector shows detail for the items selected in Explorer.

-📋 Component instance parameters
+- 📋 Component instance parameters
-📢 Event handler implementations
+- 📢 Event handler implementations
-💎 Source code
+- 💎 Source code

 ## Viewer

+Viewer shows a preview of the items selected in Explorer.

+Viewer has three modes:

+1. 🫳 Selection
+2. 🔎 Refinement
+3. 🛠️ Testing